Luxembourg–Turkey relations

-Luxembourg–Turkey relations are the foreign relations between Luxembourg and Turkey.
-Following Luxembourg's independence from the Netherlands, Turkey recognized Luxembourg on May 31, 1867.
+Luxembourg–Turkey relations are the bilateral relation between Luxembourg and Turkey.
+Following Luxembourg's independence from the Netherlands, Turkey recognized Luxembourg on 31 May 1867.
 The Turkish Embassy in Luxembourg was established in 1987.
-In response, Luxembourg opened its embassy in Ankara on November 29, 2011.
+In response, Luxembourg opened its embassy in Ankara on 29 November 2011.

-Diplomatic relations
+History

 Relations became tense in late 1990s following the 1997 Luxembourg Council meeting, where the German Chancellor Helmut Kohl defined the European Union as requiring “civilization,” which a Muslim majority country such as Turkey lacked.

 Turks were further shocked by the discussion in which the Greek foreign minister Pangalos gave an unmitigated description of the Turks as “bandits, murderers and rapists.’’